Want a city that works? Plan it.

 A limited number of MUPP students are awarded financial support upon admission through Teaching Assistantships (TA), Research Assistantships (RA), or Graduate Assistantships (GA).
 Only applicants who submit their applications before the January 15th funding deadline will be considered for an appointment alongside their admission.

-These appointments include a stipend, tuition coverage, a partial fee waiver, and a tuition differential waiver (details at https://grad.uic.edu/assistantships/).
-Appointments are typically at 25% Full-Time Employment (10 hours/week) but may increase based on departmental needs.
+These appointments include a stipend, tuition coverage, and can include a tuition differential waiver (details at https://grad.uic.edu/assistantships/).
 Continuation is contingent on satisfactory academic progress (as outlined in program handbooks) and successful completion of assigned duties.

 Teaching Assistantships (TAs), Research Assistantships (RAs), and Graduate Assistantships (GAs) each serve distinct roles while offering tuition waivers for appointments between 25% and 67% Full-Time Employment (10–26 hours per week).